 Mini Puzzles with Fewer Than 100 Pieces

-Far from the world's largest puzzle, mini puzzles offer a whole new kind of challenge and are much more practical if you don't have a stadium!
-These fascinating miniatures are ideal for lovers of precision and detail.
-The smallest ones are produced by the Selegiochi brand: they consist of 99 pieces that, once assembled, take up less space than a smartphone.
-Ideal for enthusiasts who want to take their hobby with them wherever they go!
+Far from being the world's largest puzzle, the mini puzzles offer a whole different kind of challenge and are much more practical if you don’t have a stadium!
+These fascinating miniatures are ideal for those who love precision and attention to detail.
+The smallest ones are made by Selegiochi: they have 99 pieces that, once assembled, take up less space than a smartphone.
+Perfect for enthusiasts who want to take their hobby with them wherever they go!

 The Most Difficult Puzzle in the World

 An impossible puzzle?
-Created in 2007 by British mathematician Christopher Monckton, Eternity II is considered the world's most difficult puzzle.
-It's not the largest, but it's so challenging that a prize of £2 million was offered to anyone who could solve it!
-Its 256 square pieces don't fit together like in a traditional puzzle, but are placed on a grid by matching their edges.
-The number of solutions is estimated at 20,000, but so far, none have ever been found!
+Created in 2007 by British mathematician Christopher Monckton, Eternity II is considered the hardest puzzle in the world.
+It isn’t the largest, but it’s such a complicated brain teaser that a prize of 2 million pounds was offered to anyone who could solve it!
+Its 256 square pieces do not fit together like in a traditional puzzle: they are placed on a grid by matching their edges.
+This puzzle remains the most difficult in the world: it is estimated to have nearly 20,000 solutions, although none has been found so far!

 👉 See also: World Puzzle Championships